The Canadian Ethnic Studies Association

 April 8, 2022

-Please join us as we welcome Augie Fleras as the speaker for the third session in our series.
-Dr. Fleras will be speaking on the topic of Calling Out Racism: A Reckoning, followed by a time of discussion.
+Thank you for joining us as we welcomed Augie Fleras as the speaker for the third session in our series.
+Dr. Fleras spoke on the topic of Calling Out Racism: A Reckoning, followed by a time of discussion.

 About our Speaker